 New Outpatient Referrals

-Current medical records are typically requested on new evaluation patients who have never been to Craig and on IOE patients who have not been to Craig for three years or greater.
+Current medical records are typically requested for new evaluation patients who have never been to Craig and for IOE patients who have not been to Craig for three years or greater.

 Other Outpatient Services

 Patients with spinal cord injury who do not require the full spectrum of care or who need assistance with a specific concern between IOE may work with our physical, occupational, and speech therapists on an individual basis.
 Additionally, patients who live locally may choose Craig Hospital outpatient services for ongoing therapy needs.
 A referral from a primary care physician may be required.